Froilyn Mendoza: Background and education

-Mendoza is a member of the Lambangian tribe of the Teduray and hails from South Upi, Maguindanao.
+Mendoza is a member of the Lambangian tribe of the Teduray and hails from South Upi, Maguindanao del Sur.
+She was born to Alfredo Obregon Tenorio and Dionisia Laugan.

-Her father was the first Teduray municipal secretary while her mother is a school teacher.
-While Teduray girls are usually discouraged to pursue full formal education many of which remain illiterate, Mendoza was encouraged by her parents to study and was able to finish college.
+Her father Tenorio was the first Teduray municipal secretary who initiated the creation of South Upi as a municipality in 1977.
+Her mother Laugan is a school teacher and a indigenous people's rights advocate who is a co-founder of the Teduray-Lambangian Women’s Organization.

+While Teduray girls are usually discouraged from pursuing a full formal education, Mendoza was encouraged by her parents to study and was able to finish college.
 She obtained a bachelor's degree in agriculture at the University of Southern Mindanao and a second degree as a registered midwife in Northern Cotabato College.

 Career

 Mendoza is involved in the Bangsamoro peace process and representation of her ethnic group, the Teduray.
-She has served as the chair of the Teduray-Lambangian Women's Organization.
+She has served as the chair of the Teduray-Lambangian Women's Organization, the third person to hold the position.
 She is one of the co-founders of the organization.

 She has also been a member of the all-women contingent of the Civilian Protection component of the International Monitoring Team, the project manager of a special project for the advocacy of Lumad women's rights in the now defunct Autonomous Region in Muslim Mindanao (ARMM) by the United Nations Development Fund for Women and an advocacy specialist of the special project of the Institute for Autonomy and Governance for the empowerment of Indigenous Peoples in the ARMM.